CPNI in Context

 Counter Terrorism Strategy

-The UK Government's counter terrorism strategy (known as CONTEST) aims to reduce the risk from international terrorism so that people can go about their business freely and with confidence.
-Developing and delivering CONTEST involves stakeholders from across government departments, the emergency services, voluntary organisations, the business sector and partners from across the world. &The strategy is divided into four principal strands: Prevent, Pursue, Protect and Prepare.
-CPNI's work falls within the Protect strand, which is concerned with reducing the vulnerability of the UK and UK interests overseas to a terrorist attack.
+CONTEST is the UK Government's counter terrorism strategy and aims to reduce the risk from international terrorism so people can go about their daily business.
+Developing and delivering CONTEST involves numerous stakeholders, including government departments, the emergency services, voluntary organisations, the business sector and overseas partners.
+The strategy is divided into four principal strands: Prevent, Pursue, Protect and Prepare.
+CPNI's work falls within the Protect strand which focusses on reducing the vulnerability of the UK and UK interests overseas to a terrorist attack.

 Cyber security advice for protecting CNI IT networks, data and systems from cyber-attack is now the responsibility of the National Cyber Security Centre (NCSC).
 CPNI and NCSC work in partnership to ensure a holistic approach to protective security is delivered.